Sangiovese

 published before 1990 make mention of Sangiovese

-as either wine or grape.
-With no snob-appeal as
+as either wine or grape.2 Offering no snob-appeal as

 a "collector's wine," it generated little